MatheusNDDS/android_setup_script/README.md

-Script in bash + adb to facilitate the initial configuration of my smartphone.
+Script that combines bash + adb to facilitate the initial setup of my smartphone.
+Tested only on termux.